Georgian wine PDO

 Overview

-Kardenakhi is one of Kakheti's most traditional and historically prestigious PDOs (Protected Designations of Origin), famed for its dessert and fortified wines made primarily from Rkatsiteli (რქაწითელი), Khikhvi (ხიხვი), and Kakhuri Mtsvane (კახური მწვანე).
-Situated near the village of Kardenakhi in the Gurjaani municipality, the area has long been associated with Georgia's finest naturally sweet and fortified styles - wines crafted to age gracefully, often for decades.
+Kardenakhi is one of Kakheti's most traditional and prestigious Protected Designations of Origin, famed for dessert and fortified white wines crafted mainly from Rkatsiteli (რქაწითელი), with additions of Khikhvi (ხიხვი) and Kakhuri Mtsvane (კახური მწვანე).
+Located near the village of Kardenakhi in Gurjaani municipality, the zone has long been associated with Georgia's finest naturally sweet and strong wines.

 Geography & climate

-The Kardenakhi PDO covers a relatively small zone on the right bank of the Alazani River, between Gurjaani and Vachnadziani villages, at elevations of 250-600 meters.
-The soils are heavy clay and loam, underlain with limestone and sand, providing both moisture retention and deep mineral complexity - essential for late-harvest styles.
+The Kardenakhi PDO occupies a compact area on the right bank of the Alazani River, between the villages of Gurjaani and Vachnadziani, at elevations of 250-600 meters above sea level.
+Vineyards are planted on heavy clay and loam soils layered with limestone and sand.

-The climate is warm and dry, with long autumns that allow grapes to over-ripen on the vine, concentrating sugar and flavor naturally.
-Periodic late-season mists encourage noble-like drying and partial raisining, perfect for dessert and fortified wine production.
+The climate is warm and relatively dry, with extended autumns that allow grapes to remain on the vine well past full ripeness.
+This late harvest concentrates sugars and flavors naturally, creating ideal conditions for dessert and fortified wine styles.

 Authorized grape varieties

-All must originate within the officially delimited Kardenakhi microzone.
+All grapes must originate exclusively from the officially defined Kardenakhi microzone.

 Wine styles & characteristics